-Alexandria, VA, August 2, 2016 – Building out its education capacity, the American Society of Travel agents (ASTA) today announced the launch of a groundbreaking new course focused on ethics in the travel industry.
+Alexandria, VA, August 2, 2016 – Building out its education capacity, the American Society of Travel Advisors (ASTA) today announced the launch of a groundbreaking new course focused on ethics in the travel industry.
 The Society’s Business Integrity and Ethical Standards course is an in-depth study of critical ethical considerations facing travel agents and the industry as a whole in the twenty-first century.

 “We are excited to launch this new course and help our members grow their business while avoiding ethical and legal pitfalls,” said Zane Kerby, ASTA President & CEO.
 “To consumers, the ASTA logo is synonymous with trust, and adding this course to our existing Code of Ethics will help drive that message home.”